Ratings: Robert Parker 92/100, Bettane & Desseauve 17.5/20, RVF 17/20, Guide Hachette 3*** (Exceptional Wine) + Coup de Coeur

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Rated estate (2018 guide) 2*Stars (These exceptional estates, often boasting fabulous terroirs, are must-haves that, thanks to their consistency and the excellence of their wines, deserve a place in the cellars of discerning wine lovers)
+Rated estate (2018 guide) 2*Stars (These exceptional estates, often blessed with fabulous terroirs, are must-haves that, thanks to the consistency and excellence of their wines, deserve a place in the cellars of discerning wine lovers)

 About the estate:

 Lucien Guillemet, a discreet and affable man, manages his estate with the utmost care.
 Here, there is nothing flashy about the cellars or even the bottles.
 The wine is nonetheless one of the appellation’s most exciting classic expressions.
 It ages beautifully in the bottle, eventually revealing itself to be graceful and very silky.
-The consistency of recent vintages has led us to award it a second star this year.
+The consistency of the most recent vintages has led us to award it a second star this year.

 Customer rating